ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/customization/actions.md

 };
 ```

-### Step 4: Pass them to Beagle
+### Step 4: Pass the map to Beagle
-To Beagle be able to trigger your action, pass the map you just created through the Beagle init method:
+For Beagle to be able to trigger your action, pass the map you just created through the Beagle init method:
 ```dart
 BeagleSdk.init(
   actions: myCustomActions,